Birth Control Pill

 1. General change to the makeup of your microbiome

-Our gut microbiome is a complex ecosystem of bacteria that help govern nearly every function of the human body in some way.
-Environmental factors also influence these bacteria.
+Our gut microbiome is a complex ecosystem of microorganisms that may help support different functions of the human body in some way.
+Environmental factors also influence these microorganisms.
 The stress in our lives, the food we eat, and the medicine we take - including oral contraceptives - can all alter the state of our microbiomes.1,2

 2. Dysbiosis